 Downward-Facing Dog.
 Mmmm.
-Just hearing that word relaxes me immediately.
+Just hearing those words relaxes me immediately.
 Adho Mukha Svanasana (Downward-Facing Dog pose) is certainly a must when you start practicing yoga.
-Downward-Facing Dog feels like home to me, it has become a very calming pose to me, even though practicing it requires strength and flexibility.
+Downward-Facing Dog feels like home to me, it has become a comfort pose, even though practicing it requires strength and flexibility.

 How to get into the pose

 1. Start on your hands and knees, table top position.
 Place your hands shoulder width apart, and feet in line with your hips.

 2. Open up your fingers, and press firmly into your hands, focusing on the base of your fingers.

 3. Tuck your toes under your feet, and on your next exhale, push into your hands to raise your hips and bum up into the sky, forming an inversed V shape, arms and legs straight.

 4. To make sure you have the right distance, inhale, and bring your shoulders over your hands.
 Align hands, wrists and shoulders on top of each other in a plank position.
 Make sure your heels are also aligned with the base of our toes, feet at a 90-degree angle with the floor.
 Readjust if needed.